ebirien/data-analytics-power-bi-report690/README.md

   - Opened the **Bookmarks** pane and added two new bookmarks: one with the toolbar group hidden in the Selection pane, and one with it visible.
 Named them **Slicer Bar Closed** and **Slicer Bar Open**.
 To prevent the bookmarks from altering the slicer state when we open and close the toolbar, right-clicked each bookmark in turn, and ensured that **Data** is unchecked.
   - Set the **Type** for each button to **Bookmark** and selected the appropriate bookmark.
 Tested button working OK.

-### Screeshot of the Product Detail Report Page
+### Screenshot of the Product Detail Report Page
 ![Product Detail](/product_detail.png)

-### Screeshot of the Product Detail Report Page Showing Slicer Panel
+### Screenshot of the Product Detail Report Page Showing Slicer Panel
 ![Product Detail Open Slicer Panel](/product_detail_filter.png)

 7. Updated Documentation